-But the number of those ticking the box isn’t as high as it should be.
-The Fostering Network believes that too many care experienced young people are missing out on the chance of further support while at university, and we want to change that.
+Applicants must ‘Tick the Box’ on their UCAS form to say they have been in care so that universities know that they are entitled to support, but the number of young people ticking the box isn’t as high as it should be.
+The Fostering Network believes that too many care experienced young people are missing out on support, and we want to change that.

 The Fostering Network’s Tick the Box campaign was developed in conjunction with the University of Ulster and the Health and Social Care Board in Northern Ireland.
 Read their new publication Pathways to Further and Higher Education for Looked After and Care Experienced Young People.